muhlba91/ledpi-homeassistant-integration/README.md

 - Ensure HACS is installed.
 - Add this repository (`https://github.com/muhlba91/ledpi-homeassistant-integration.git`) as a custom repository with the category *Integration*.
-- Search for and install the "Raspberry Pi WS2801 LED Controller" integration.
+- Search for and install the "LED-Pi - Raspberry Pi WS2801 LED Controller" integration.

 ## Configuration